daryyyosha/Genomic-pharmacist/README.md

 The task required implementing a custom interpretation pipeline instead of using PharmCAT, a widely used pharmacogenomic clinical annotation tool [1].

-The pipeline was developed to process pharmacogenomic markers from a reduced 1000 Genomes VCF dataset and produce interpretable drug recommendations based on manually curated rules.
+The pipeline was developed to process pharmacogenomic markers from a reduced 1000 Genomes VCF dataset and produce interpretable drug recommendations based on manually curated pharmacogenomic rules.

 ---

 ## Input data

-The project was designed for 1000 Genomes samples aligned to the hg38 genome build.
+The project was designed for 1000 Genomes samples aligned to the **GRCh38 / hg38 human genome build**.

 Two datasets were provided for the task: